“launched contactless ordering in 190 select theaters for social distancing efforts, generating 22K+ on go-live weekend”

 There is an MVP version, as well as a post MPV version.
 The feature is to be implemented on Cineworld’s mobile app and other tenants around the globe.

-This project required working closely with:
+Project required working closely with:

 - Business Analyst